Upcycling: Food

 Billions of pounds of food are wasted every year around the world, but there are ways that people reuse food and find a way to upcycle.
 One common method is to feed it to animals because many animals, such as pigs, will eat all the scraps given.
-Food waste can be donated and restaurants can save all the food customers don't eat.
+Approximately 30% of the food livestock consumes, in total, comes from food waste in the supply chain, or crops that are grown and processed.
+Food waste can be donated and restaurants can save all the food customers do not eat.
 Donations can also be made by contacting local agricultural extension offices to find out where to donate food waste and how often and how much one can donate.

 Another form of upcycling food is to break it down and use it as energy.
 Engineers have found a way to break the food down into a reusable bio-fuel by pressure cooking it and then they are able to make methane out of the remains which can be used to produce electricity and heat.
 When the food isn't used in those ways, another way is to just break it down and use it in compost, which will improve the soil.
 Many types of food waste, such as fruits, vegetables, egg shells, nuts, and nut shells, can be used in compost to enrich soil.
 A 2019-founded non-profit, The Upcycled Food Association, established certification standards and a logo that allows consumers to be confident of the upcycled food being consumed.
 Whole Foods named upcycling one of the ten food trends of 2021.

 Design processes

 Tonnes of wastes are produced every day in our cities, and some educators are attempting to raise citizens' awareness, especially the youth.
 To redefine the concept of recycling previously confined to trash categorization, groups of young designers have attempted to transform "trash" into potentially marketable products such as backpacks made of waste plastic bags and area rugs created by reusing hides.
 One relevant book published by Community Museum Project in Hong Kong in 2010, was the first experiment on upcycling systems design.
 Spanning across material collecting, upcycling design, local production and public dissemination, it provides proposals towards a sustainable system that will cast impact on our strategies of waste handling and energy saving.

 Hong Kong local inventor Gary Chan is actively involved in designing and making 'upcycling' bikes by making use of waste materials as parts for his bikes.
-He invented at least 8 bikes using wastes as a majority of the materials.
+He invented at least eight bikes using wastes as a majority of the materials.
 Gary and his partners at Wheel Thing Makers regularly collect useful wastes such as leather skin from sofas, hardwood plates of wardrobes, or rubber tires from vehicle repair stores in the waste collection station on streets.